hylandtechoutreach/ucs/Session6Python/TurtleChallenges.md

 _HINT: Update the numbers from the triangle loop (the `3` and the `120`) so that the turtle draws the correct number of sides, and turns the correct angle each time_

 ## Other Shapes
-Create new turtles (or update the existing turtles) and make them draw the following shapes:
+Make the turtle draw the following shapes:
 - Diamond
 - Hexagon
 - Septagon
 - Parallelogram
 - Trapezoid

+Try to keep each shape separate, so they do not overlap.

 ## Complete Drawing
 Use a turtle to draw a whole picture, like a house, a flower, an animal, a tree, or anything else that comes to mind!